Home » Cookies » Sprinkle Sugar Cookies

 How To Make Sprinkle Sugar Cookies

-Step One: Make your cookie dough and divide the dough into 3 even sections.
+Step One: Make your cookie dough using a stand mixer or a hand mixer.
+Divide the dough into 3 even sections.
 Using a spoon gently incorporate the sprinkles into each section of the dough.
 Flatten each section of the dough into a disc, wrap in plastic and refrigerate.

 Step Two: Roll out each section of dough to approx. 1/4 inch thick.
-Add a few extra sprinkles on top and lightly rolled them into the top of the dough.
-Then cut out desired shapes and place them on a baking sheet.
-Bake for 8-10 minutes.
+Add a few extra sprinkles on top and lightly roll them into the top of the dough.
+Then cut out the desired shapes and place them on a baking sheet.
+Bake for 8-10 minutes and let cookies cool on a wire rack.

 Sprinkle Sugar Cookies